 Our work attempts to reveal how early design decisions regarding form may influence consumer perception.
 For this, we believe one must study consumer responses to approximate and abstract 3D geometries that are representative of a product's form, but are devoid of superficial revealing features such as icons, logos, and similar elements.
-The hierarchical abstraction geometries used in this work facilitate this task, in a way similar to how progressively detailed product sketches communicate design ideas at different levels of granularity [12].
-In effect, the proposed work may help computationally reveal how much of the final consumer perception is tied to the decisions made early in the design process.
+The hierarchical abstraction geometries ([12]) used in this work facilitate this task.
+Additionally, the ability to add and subtract features progressively, enables specific geometric features to be studied in isolation.